-You should really learn the basics of HTML before attempting any CSS.
-We'd recommend that you work through our Introduction to HTML module first — you can then learn about:
+You should learn the basics of HTML before attempting any CSS.
+We recommend that you work through our Introduction to HTML module first.
+In that module, you will learn about:

 - CSS, starting with the Introduction to CSS module

 - More advanced HTML modules